-On the plus side, as the images show, it really does have lovely delicate flowers and attractive foliage.
-It is a deciduous climbing plant, which means it is not evergreen and drops its leaves in the autum.
-It looks good trailing over walls, see image below.
-It is very easy to grow, try stopping it; Russian Vine will grow almost anywhere although Fallopia do have a preference for sun where it will flower best, and with well drained soil.
-It is also tolerant of semi shade, and of poor soil and it is fully hardy down to H7.
+It is very easy to grow, try stopping it; Russian Vine will grow almost anywhere, although Fallopia do prefer sun where it will flower best, and planted in well-drained soil.
+It is tolerant of semi shade, and of poor soil, and it is fully hardy down to H7.
 A rich soil will tend to produce more leaves than flowers.
-From this you can rightly guess it will grow pretty well anywhere.
+From this, you can rightly guess it will grow pretty well anywhere.

 Still looking for the ideal climbing plant?
 Take a look at Climbing plants for ideas on all sorts of climbing plants including detailed advice on Clematis.
 On this and other pages there are images and growing advice for many popular climbing plants such as Wisteria, Honeysuckle, Passion flower, Ivy and many more.

 Crocus the on- line garden retailer has over 300 different climbing plants on sale are really great selection- quality guaranteed more info follow this link.